lucamlouzada/GentzkowLabTemplateFork/task2.md

 ## Overview

-This task builds upon Task 1 by introducing you to high-performance computing clusters, specifically Stanford's Sherlock cluster.
+This task builds upon Task 1 by introducing you to Stanford's high performing computing cluster: Sherlock.
 You'll learn how to submit jobs, manage computational resources, and work with large datasets that require more computing power than your local machine.

 ## Learning Objectives